Simple Models and Biased Forecasts: Characterization of Pseudo-True Models

-The optimization problem in Theorem \ref{thm:1_state_general} has an intuitive closed-form solution given a class of true stochastic processes that arise naturally in many applications (including those studied in Sections \ref{sec:NK}--\ref{sec:DMP}).
-The appropriate class turns out to be the following: \begin{definition} A stationary ergodic process $\mathbb{P}$ is \emph{exponentially ergodic} if $\rho(C_l)\leq \rho(C_1)^{l}$ for all $l\geq 1$.\footnote{The term ``exponential ergodicity'' has been used to refer to a property of Markov chains, where the effect of initial condition on the current distribution of the state decays exponentially fast---see, for instance \cite{Mey-Tweedie}.
-The definition used in this paper is mathematically distinct from the one in the context of Markov chains, but it captures the analogous idea that the serial correlation in the variables decays exponentially fast.} \end{definition} Exponential ergodicity is stronger than ergodicity.
-While ergodicity requires the serial correlation at lag $l$ to decay to zero as $l\to\infty$, exponential ergodicity requires the rate of decay to be faster than $\rho(C_1)$.
-Many standard processes are exponentially ergodic.
-For instance, the vector of observables follows an exponentially ergodic process if it is a linear combination of $n$ independent AR(1) shocks.
+The pseudo-true one-state models can be found in closed form given a class of true stochastic processes that naturally arise in applications.
+The appropriate class turns out to be the following: \begin{definition} A stationary ergodic process $\mathbb{P}$ is \emph{exponentially ergodic} if $\rho(C_l)\leq \rho(C_1)^{l}$ for all $l\geq 1$, where $\rho(C_l)$ denotes the spectral radius of $C_l$. \end{definition} Exponential ergodicity is stronger than ergodicity.
+Ergodicity requires that the serial correlation at lag $l$ decays to zero as $l\to\infty$.
+Exponential ergodicity requires the rate of decay to be faster than $\rho(C_1)$.
+Although exponentially-ergodic processes only constitute a subset of the class of stationary ergodic processes, many standard processes are exponentially ergodic.
+For instance, the vector of observables follows an exponentially-ergodic process if it is a spanning linear combination of $n$ independent AR(1) shocks.

 The following result characterizes the agent's pseudo-true one-state forecasts when the true process is exponentially ergodic.
-It links the agent's forecasts to the eigenvalues and eigenvectors of the true autocorrelation matrix at lag one: \begin{theorem} If the true process is exponentially ergodic, then the $s$-period ahead forecast of agents who use pseudo-true one-state models is given by
+It links the agent's forecasts to the eigenvalues and eigenvectors of the true autocorrelation matrix at lag one: \begin{theorem} Suppose the true process is exponentially ergodic.
+Under any pseudo-true one-state model $\theta$, the agent’s $s$-period-ahead forecast is given by

 where $a$ is an eigenvalue of $C_1$ largest in magnitude, $u$ denotes the corresponding eigenvector normalized so that $u'u=1$, and $p=\Gamma_0^{\frac{-1}{2}}u$ and $q=\Gamma_0^{\frac{1}{2}}u$. \end{theorem}